 Vendor compliance tracking: Monitoring whether vendors adhere to contract terms, policies, and regulatory requirements allows you to maintain accountability.

 Third-party risk mitigation: Identifying, evaluating, and mitigating potential operational, financial, cybersecurity, and reputational risks helps protect your organization from unexpected disruptions.
+According to the 2026 Annual Executive Risk Survey by the NC State ERM Initiative and Protiviti, third-party risk is a major near-term concern for executives, second only to cyber threats.

 Vendor risk management is especially important given the rising number of data security breaches.
 According to a recent study by Mitratech, third-party security incidents increased by almost 50% in one year, with more than 60% of organizations reporting an incident.
 Vendor management helps protect your organization, supports cost control and negotiation leverage, and enables consistent quality and service delivery.